 - Helps raise funds for worthwhile causes.

-So, if you’re finding cupboards are being rearranged, junk rooms are being stripped bare and sheds are being decluttered, think of how your old items may be treasure for someone else.
-Because when all of this is finally over, charities like The Air Ambulance Service will still be continue to save lives and in need of the support of those nationwide.
+So, if you’re finding cupboards are being rearranged, junk rooms are being stripped bare and sheds are being decluttered, think of how your old items may be a treasure for someone else.
+Because charities like The Air Ambulance Service continues to save lives and are in need of support from people nationwide.